-The way to reflect changes Effect 1 Upload only Restart the WebManager after uploading The operation of the ExpressCluster Server is not affected.
+The way to reflect changes Effect 1 2 Upload only Restart the WebManager after uploading The operation of the ExpressCluster Server is not affected.
 Heartbeat resources, group resources and monitor resource do not stop.
-3 Upload after stopping the group whose setting has been changed 4 Upload after suspending the cluster The ExpressCluster is partly stopped.
+3 Upload after stopping the group whose setting has been changed Group resources are stopped.
+Because of this, the applications on the system that are controlled by the group are stopped until the group is started after uploading.
+4 Upload after suspending the cluster The ExpressCluster is partly stopped.
 During the period when the ExpressCluster Server service is suspended, heartbeat resources and monitor resources are stopped.
 Because group resources do not stop, the applications on the system continue to operate.
 5 Upload after stopping the cluster The ExpressCluster totally stops.
 Groups stop as well.
 Therefore, the applications used on the system are stopped until data is uploaded and the cluster is started.
 6 Shut down and restart the cluster after uploading the data The applications used on the system are stopped until the cluster restarts and the group is started.